 - Thinking pennies are worth more than a dime because they are bigger, or two pennies are worth more than one dime because there are more pennies.

-- Thinking five blocks grouped together are less than five blocks spread apart.
+- Thinking five blocks grouped together is less than five blocks spread apart.

-- Thinking one wire is shorter, because it's bent...
+- Thinking one wire is shorter than another, because it's bent...

 - Railroad tracks are an equal distance apart, parallel.
 They don't get smaller, because when I walk down them they stay the same.